davemosk/FinSL-signbank/README.md

 - There are three ways glosses are presented - the 'basic' (public) view, the 'advanced' view, and the admin view.
-Generally, the basic view is a low-priority for us, and we may remove it entirely in time, since the main public interface for Signbank are the NZSL Dictionary applications.
+Generally, the basic view is a low-priority for us, and we may remove it entirely in time, since the main public interface for Signbank is through the NZSL Dictionary applications.
 - If a repository is forked, Github _always_ assumes you are opening a pull request to the upstream, not to a branch in your fork.
 When opening a PR, ensure you choose 'odnzsl/NZSL-signbank' as the base repository so that the